We all want to feel that we are appreciated and are being treated fairly. Don’t we?

 I have, too.
 Many times.

-And because He is just, God gives laws to ensure the just treatment of servants, of parents, of animal owners, of land owners, of borrowers of money, of widows, of orphans, of the poor, and of strangers.
+And because God is a just God, He gives laws to ensure the just treatment of us all…of servants, of parents, of animal owners, of land owners, of borrowers of money, of widows, of orphans, of the poor, and of strangers.

 In Exodus 21:24, we read this often-quoted judgment…